 April and May in spring and October in autumn are the very start and the very end of the season.
 Bars, restaurants and shops are timidly starting to open up, maybe not every day just yet but once or twice a week, or towards the end of the season they start having part closures, but at least you know that you will find some services available and they won’t be overpriced.
 The weather isn’t always the best, but if you know where to go looking for sheltered beaches it’ll be good enough to get in a swimsuit and attempt a very fast dip in the sea.

 I filmed the video below during a short trip to Sardinia at the start of April.
 It gives you an idea of what the beaches and weather are like out of season.
-I personally enjoy Sardinia during these months but if it’s your first time visiting I wouldn’t come then as the weather can be quite unpredictable and you don’t want to end up spending your holiday indoors.
+I personally love Sardinia during these months, but if it’s your first time visiting I wouldn’t come then as the weather can be quite unpredictable and you don’t want to end up spending your holiday indoors.
+If you’re on a second time visit, definitely hit up the shoulder months, you’ll be amazed at how empty and beautiful the beaches are!

 March & November